risckaust/risc-documentations/docs/source/1-flight-gazebo.rst

 Which will show if the mavros node is connected to the PX4 SITL app or not.

-Now, you can monitor the drone's states and control it via a mavros node.
+Now, you can monitor the drone's states and control it via a MAVROS node.

 * As mentioned, in this tutorial, we are going to learn one basic way of controlling the quadcopter's position via a joystick.